NewsFront RangeBrighton

 Preliminary investigation indicated Keeley may have been associated with Benavidez, who was arrested on Aug.
 28 on unrelated charges involving an attempted robbery, subsequent pursuit, and attempted homicide of several police officers.

-Police said that after further investigation, Benavidez was charged with homicide in Koff’s death.
+Police said that after further investigation, Benavidez was arrested for homicide in Koff’s death.
 He was booked into the Adams County Jail on several charges, including: First-degree motor vehicle theft, first-degree murder – willful killing with a gun, unlawful termination of pregnancy, possession of a weapon by a previous offender, and habitual domestic violence offender.

 The case will be filed with the 17th Judicial District Attorney’s Office.